nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Exam Preparation/ShoeStore/README.md

 	Shoes – List<Shoe>

 The constructor of the ShoeStore class should receive name and storageCapacity.
 It should initialize also the Shoes with a new instance of the collection.

+Implement the following features:

+	Getter Count - returns the total count of the shoes in the storage room.

+	string AddShoe(Shoe shoe) –  adds a Shoe to the Shoes collection and returns: "Successfully added {shoeType} {shoeMaterial} pair of shoes to the store."
+			If the StorageCapacity doesn’t allow adding more shoes in the Store (Shoes.Count == StorageCapacity), returns: "No more space in the storage room."